-Wayne Rooney officially joined Derby County on 1st January 2020 in a major signing for the club and just over a year later, on 15th January 2021, he was named as the club's manager.
+Wayne Rooney officially joined Derby County on 1st January 2020 in what was a major signing for the club and just over a year later, on 15th January 2021, he was named as the club's manager.

 It proved to be long wait for England and Manchester United’s all-time leading goalscorer to be in a position to make his Rams bow, with the news of his impending arrival from Major League Soccer side DC United coming back in August 2019.

-As well as penning a playing contract with Derby, Rooney also linked up with the Rams as a coach under manager Phillip Cocu and will continue to develop his coaching credentials in preparation for a potential managerial career.
+As well as penning a playing contract with Derby, Rooney also linked up with the Rams as a coach under manager Phillip Cocu in order to continue to develop his coaching credentials in preparation for a potential managerial career.